 Organic doesn’t just mean that you avoid nasty chemicals, it means the environment avoids them too.
 To get that sought-after certification, producers have to take care during the whole process.
 From rotating crops (so as to stop soil degrading) to making sure there’s no impact on surrounding wildlife, organic produce is a step towards a kinder, more sustainable future.

 An additional benefit of fully organic products is the piece of mind that comes with knowing that ingredients are fully natural, devoid of irritating chemicals and loaded with nourishing vitamins, minerals and nutrients.
-At the end of the day organic products leave you with a glow quite unlike any other, so when you use your certified organic face serum, you can take a well-deserved seat and relax.
+At the end of the day organic products leave you with a glow quite unlike any other, so when you use your certified organic UpCircle face serum or soap you can take a well-deserved seat and relax.
 Just leave the organic water alone.